 Children may also need other assistive devices to help gain independence.
 The amount of assistance a child needs with mobility and transfers will be very individual and the rehabilitation team will help determine this.

 We work with prosthetists in hospital and private prosthetic service providers.
-We also liaise with the Queensland Artificial Limb Service which provides funding for prostheses made by private prosthetists.
+We assist families in accessing the National Disability Insurance Scheme, where appropriate.

 Other ways we can help